benSlaughter/allotment/README.md

 ### Version 1.0.1
 ###### Patch: Added instance methods
  * Added instance methods so that the module can be included into a class and allotment does not need to be called every time.
+ * Cleaned up stopwatch so that it had lap and split

+## Version 1.0.2
+###### Patch: Results returned as Hashie::Mash
+ * results methods now return results as a Hashie::Mash

 ## Planned Releases
 ### Version 1.1.0